mattermost/docs/source/repeatable-processes/share-and-collaborate.rst

 **Member**

-In the context of Playbooks, members are users of Mattermost who are added to a playbook.
+In the context of collaborative playbooks, members are users of Mattermost who are added to a playbook.

 **Playbook Admin**

-In the context of Playbooks, Playbook Admins are also members, and may have elevated permissions to change playbook and run visibility as well as functional settings.
-They do not have access to the System Console and their privileges are managed by the System Admin.
-Members need to be promoted to the role from within Playbooks.
+Playbook Admins are also members, and may have elevated permissions to change playbook and run visibility as well as functional settings.
+They do not have access to the System Console and their privileges are managed by the system admin.
+Members need to be promoted to the role from within playbooks.
 The Playbook Admin role is applied per playbook.

 .. note::